Peafowl: Breeding and colour variations

+The black-shouldered or Japanned mutation was initially considered as a subspecies of the Indian peafowl (P. c. nigripennis) (or even a separate species (P. nigripennis)) and was a topic of some interest during Darwin's time.
+Others had doubts about its taxonomic status, but the English naturalist and biologist Charles Darwin (1809–1882) presented firm evidence for it being a variety under domestication, which treatment is now well established and accepted.
+It being a colour variation rather than a wild species was important for Darwin to prove, as otherwise it could undermine his theory of slow modification by natural selection in the wild.
+It is, however, only a case of genetic variation within the population.
+In this mutation, the adult male is melanistic with black wings.

 Gastronomy

 In ancient Rome, peafowl were served as a delicacy.
-The dish was introduced there in approximately 35 B.C.E.
+The dish was introduced there in approximately 35 B.C.
 The poet Horace ridiculed the eating of peafowl, saying they tasted like chicken.
 Peafowl eggs were also valued.
 Gaius Petronius in his Satyricon also mocked the ostentation and snobbery of eating peafowl and their eggs.

 During the Medieval period, various types of fowl were consumed as food, with the poorer populations (such as serfs) consuming more common birds, such as chicken.
 However, the more wealthy gentry were privileged to eat less usual foods, such as swan, and even peafowl were consumed.
 On a king's table, a peacock would be for ostentatious display as much as for culinary consumption.

 From the 1864 The English and Australian Cookery Book, regarding occasions and preparation of the bird:

 Instead of plucking this bird, take off the skin with the greatest care, so that the feathers do not get detached or broken.
 Stuff it with what you like, as truffles, mushrooms, livers of fowls, bacon, salt, spice, thyme, crumbs of bread, and a bay-leaf.
 Wrap the claws and head in several folds of cloth, and envelope the body in buttered paper.
 The head and claws, which project at the two ends, must be basted with water during the cooking, to preserve them, and especially the tuft.
 Before taking it off the spit, brown the bird by removing the paper.
 Garnish with lemon and flowers.
 If to come on the table cold, place the bird in a wooden trencher, in the middle of which is fixed a wooden skewer, which should penetrate the body of the bird, to keep it upright.
 Arrange the claws and feathers in a natural manner, and the tail like a fan, supported with wire.
 No ordinary cook can place a peacock on the table properly.
 This ceremony was reserved, in the times of chivalry, for the lady most distinguished for her beauty.
 She carried it, amidst inspiring music, and placed it, at the commencement of the banquet, before the master of the house.
 At a nuptial feast, the peacock was served by the maid of honour, and placed before the bride for her to consume.